Alimzade/xai-efficiency-benchmark/README.md

 By inspecting these results, researchers can identify which XAI methods are most practical under resource constraints and how to optimize their use.

 ## Citation
-If you use this benchmark, please cite:
+If you use this tool in your work, please cite as below:

 ```bibtex
 @software{alimzade2025xai,